 Old Man’s Cave – Cedar Fall’s

 From Old Man’s Cave you can take two trails to Cedar Falls.
 The easier of the two is the upper Gorge Rim Trail which starts at a wooden bridge spanning Old Man’s Cave.
-The trail is marked with white blazes.
+The trail is marked with red marked posts.
 It proceeds past Rose Lake to Cedar Falls along the upper rim of the gorge valley.
 Total distance is 3 miles one-way.

 The second trail is the Buckeye Trail between Old Man’s Cave and Cedar Falls.
 This is also known as the Grandma Gatewood trail after the famed Ohio hiker Emma Gatewood.
 This trail begins beyond the lower falls of Old Man’s Cave and follows the creek all the way to Cedar Falls.
 It is somewhat strenuous in places going up and down hills and between large boulders.
 We once had to duck into a small recess cave along the trail to sit out a sudden, heavy, pop-up thunderstorm.
 The trail is marked with the standard Buckeye Trail blue blazes.
 Total distance is 3 miles one-way.